-Your generosity and support makes it possible for Spirit of America to provide this much needed assistance to the people of Chad and add to the already substantial impact of the Flintlock 2017 exercise.
+Your generosity and support make it possible for Spirit of America to provide this much-needed assistance to the people of Chad and add to the already substantial impact of the Flintlock 2017 exercise.

 I’m just finishing up my time here in Chad, where I’ve spent the last few days observing the end of Flintlock 2017.
 This annual exercise is a critical part of US and allied counter extremism efforts in West Africa, as it provides a multinational platform to hone skills and strengthen relationships among Special Operations Forces … Continued